-Like every other business that suffers from the ceaseless onslaught of fraud, the eCommerce business also falls prey to occasional frauds that ruins the business rhythm and incurs losses to the owners.
+Like every other business that suffers from the ceaseless onslaught of fraud, the eCommerce business also falls prey to occasional frauds that ruin the business rhythm and incur losses to the owners.

-In this post, we are going to discuss how eCommerce store owners can protect themselves from the common types of eCommerce frauds and what more they need to know about it.
+In this post, we are going to discuss how eCommerce store owners can protect themselves from the common types of eCommerce fraud and what more they need to know about it.

 Table of Contents